Current Size: 100%

 How to get involved:

 Unions have organised a series of event and activities which will be taking place throughout this November, get in touch with your union to find out what they've got planned.
+Watch this space and the Forum's twitter account @TUCYoungWorkers and #YWM16 for updates about Young Workers Month.

 The TUC have produced a Young Workers recruitment video that can be shared on social media throughout November